end2endzone/end2endzone-hugo/content/blog/2016-06-10-softtimers-a-collection-of-software-timers-to-easily-compute-elapsed-time-since-an-event-occured.md

 # Purpose

-The SoftTimers allows one to properly time multiple events and know when each &quot;timer&quot; expires meaning that an action is required.
+The SoftTimers allows one to properly time multiple events and know when each "timer" expires meaning that an action is required.
 In this example above, a SoftTimer expires when it is time to toggle an LED.

 SoftTimers also provide the elapsed time since an event occurred.
 In case of an interruption, the elapsed time can be used as debugging information.
 It can also be used as a countdown information displayed to the user.

-The library regroups basic timer functionalities into a single class.&nbsp;The usual way to get the same functionality is to create multiple variables for each single timer.
+The library regroups basic timer functionalities into a single class.
+The usual way to get the same functionality is to create multiple variables for each single timer.
 This way is hard to maintain when you need multiple timers are required to run at the same time.

-SoftTimer classes are designed to be keep &quot;simple & stupid&quot;.
+SoftTimer classes are designed to be keep "simple & stupid".
 No software interrupts.
 Non-blocking.
 Each timer must be polled within the loop() to know their status.

 # Library features